The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization: Survey Design

 \subsection{Planned Data Release Schedule}

 While there is no proprietary period associated with the UNCOVER dataset, our team is committed to the regular public release of reduced and high-level data products to maximize community use of this Treasury program.
-This paper represents the first of several data releases of the UNCOVER survey (DR1); see full anticipated release schedule in Table \ref{tbl:DR}.
-In the short term we plan to complete DR1 prior to the \JWST Cycle 2 proposal deadline, providing the community with an early photometric catalog based on archival \HST imaging and NIRCam pre-imaging in the Abell 2744 cluster (J. Weaver et al., in preparation) in addition to a description and catalog of derived physical properties, including photometric redshifts and stellar population synthesis modeling with \texttt{Prospector} \citep{johnson:21} (B. Wang et al. in preparation).
-Additionally, our team will publish lensing maps that have been updated with new JWST sources (L. Furtak et al.\ in preparation), magnification estimates and uncertainties from this model will be included in photometric catalogs.
-Within the following year, we plan to provide a robust, PSF-matched catalog from the first epoch mosaics (NIRCam cluster pre-imaging and NIRISS parallel imaging, DR2).
-Within a year of our second epoch of data acquisition, we plan to publicly release reduced NIRSpec/PRISM spectra and PSF-matched science grade catalogs across the entire ${\sim}45$ sq.\ arcmin of imaging (cluster and parallels) (DR3).
+This paper represents the first of several data releases of the UNCOVER survey (DR1); see full anticipated release schedule in Table \ref{tbl:DR}. {We subsequently provided two incremental data releases (DR1 and DR2)} prior to the \JWST Cycle 2 proposal deadline, providing the community with an early photometric catalog based on archival \HST imaging and NIRCam pre-imaging in the Abell 2744 cluster {\citep{Weaver:23}} in addition to a description and catalog of derived physical properties, including photometric redshifts and stellar population synthesis modeling with \texttt{Prospector} \citep{johnson:21} {\citep{wang:24catalog}}.
+Additionally, our {team has published} lensing maps that have been updated with new JWST sources {\citep{furtak:23lensing}}, magnification estimates and uncertainties from this model {are} included in photometric catalogs. {We introduced a third data release to incorporate the additional broad and medium band NIRCam imaging and NIRISS parallel fields along with all photometric data products \citep[DR3][]{suess:24}.} Within a year of our second epoch of data acquisition, we plan to publicly release reduced NIRSpec/PRISM spectra {\citep{price:24} and lensing maps that have been updated with new JWST spectroscopic redshifts {DR4}}.